JaeWong91/GAME-ROOM/README.md

 ## Known Bugs

 -   The Contact page, when scrolling becomes laggy when viewed on a mobile device.
+This may be due to the high quality hero image.

 ### Testing User Stories from User Experience (UX) Section